visage-lang/visage-gradle-plugin/README.md

 What is Gradle?
 ===============
 Gradle is a general purpose Java build tool.
 Built on Groovy language but its also used for Java projects.
-You write build using Domain-Specific Language (DSL)
+You write build using Domain-Specific Language (DSL).

 What is Visage?
 ===============